nick-bugxhunter/threatmodgpt/readme.md

 1. Run the Docker container:

     ```bash
-    docker run -p 8501:8501 mrwadams/stridegpt
+    docker run -p 8501:8501 mrwadams/riskmodgpt
     ```
     This command will start the container and map port 8501 (default for Streamlit apps) from the container to your host machine.

 2. Open a web browser and navigate to `http://localhost:8501` to access the app running inside the container.

-3. Follow the steps in the Streamlit interface to use STRIDE GPT.
+3. Follow the steps in the Streamlit interface to use THREATMOD GP.

 ## Contributing